-3.2.
-Characterising the influence of school affluence on water usage
+315 3.2 Characterising the influence of school affluence on water usage

-Prior to quantitative assessment of the interdependencies between water usage and influential factors using BNs modelling, the basic trends between water usage and each influential factor were evaluated.
-Accordingly, Fig. 2 shows the variations in total water usage of all schools against the number of users, usage during week days, usage during weekends, and usage during different periods of time on week days.
-It is evident that the total water usage shows strong linear relationships with the usage based on the day and the time of the week.
+Prior to quantitative assessment of the interdependencies between water usage and influential 316 factors using BNs modelling, the basic trends between water usage and each influential factor 317 were evaluated.
+Accordingly, Fig. 2 shows the variations in total water usage of all schools 318 against the number of users, usage during week days, usage during weekends, and usage 319 during different periods of time on week days.
+It is evident that the total water usage shows 320 strong linear relationships with the usage based on the day and the time of the week.
+321 However, there is considerable variability in the relationship between total water usage and 322 323 the number of students and educators.